-Dr Mark Peterson is the NZMA Deputy Chair, and has previously held the role of Chair of the NZMA General Practitioner Council for four years.
-Dr Peterson has worked as a general practitioner obstetrician in the Hawkes Bay for 25 years.
-Dr Peterson is also the Chair of the General Practice Leaders Forum (GPLF).
-Born in Te Kuiti and raised in Auckland, he gained his medical degree from Otago University and is one of the few GPs in New Zealand to offer full maternity care.
+Dr Mark Peterson is the NZMA Chair, and previously held the roles of NZMA Deputy Chair and Chair of the NZMA General Practitioner Council.
+A graduate of Otago University, Dr Peterson has worked as a general practitioner in the Hawke’s Bay for 25 years where he is also Chief Medical Officer Primary Care with the local district health board.
+Dr Peterson is a past Chair of the General Practice Leaders Forum (GPLF) and is currently a Board member of the Royal New Zealand College of General Practitioners.
+In these roles he has served on a wide range of sector advisory groups.

 Dr Kate Baddock